thrivingproject/_solana/README.md

-# Balances
+# Solana LP, Token balances, value based on market price

+## LP

+Get's LP tokens from wallet, queries Raydium for position ID, and then fetches position info from raydium IPFS.

-## Solana Tokens (non-LP)
+## Non-LP

-- hard code public wallet address
-- fetch balance of each token from wallet address
+Get's balance of tokens from wallet

-- fetch price of each token
-- fetch name of each token
-- calculate value of each token based on balance and price
-- write name/balance/price/value of each token to file
-- return sum of all token values
+## Values

+Fetches prices from DeFi Llama, displays LP position token value percentages for CLMM pools and unclaimed fees, values for all positions.